maxpou/maxpou.fr/hire-me/index.md

     feature: coffee.jpg
 ---

-Hi, my name is Maxence, a **French** software craftmanshit... or a web developer if you prefer.
+Hi, my name is Maxence, a **French** software craftsman... or a web developer if you prefer.
 My main technologies are PHP and JavaScript.

 ## Why I want to move in Dublin?